mblakele/presta/README.md

     return presta:invoke(
       $presta-id, (xs:QName('ID'), $i), $invoke-options)

+Or you can spawn an asynchronous task:

+    presta:spawn(
+      $presta-id, (xs:QName('ID'), $i), $invoke-options)

 You can also prepare XSL statements with `presta:prepare`.
 The caller is responsible for knowing whether a particular Presta id represents an XQuery module or an XSLT module, and calling `presta:invoke` or `presta:xslt-invoke` as appropriate.
+Note that there is no `preset:xslt-spawn`, simply because there is no `xdmp:xslt-spawn`.

 Your XQuery or XSLT may rely on one or more library modules.
 Presta can also manage these.

-    presta:library-prepare('lib.xqy', $library-xqy-as-string)
+    presta:import('lib.xqy', $library-xqy-as-string)

 Library module paths are set using the first parameter, and must not conflict.
-Calling `presta:library-prepare`
-on a library module that already exists will replace it, if the new XQuery has a different `xdmp:hash64` checksum.
+Calling `presta:import` on a library module that already exists will replace it, so long as the new XQuery has a different `xdmp:hash64` checksum.

-In most cases, repeating `presta:prepare` will be cheaper that repeating `presta:library-prepare`.
+In most cases, repeating `presta:prepare` will be cheaper that repeating `presta:import`.
 But try to prepare both statements and libraries just once, when your application is installed or initializes.
-Otherwise Presta will do extra work for each call to `presta:prepare` or `presta:library-prepare`, and that may become a bottleneck.
+Otherwise Presta will do extra work for each call to `presta:prepare` or `presta:import`, and that may become a bottleneck.

 To avoid conflicts when multiple applications use Presta in the same cluster,